Tomnahurich Cemetery: Etymology

 Tomnahurich is a Scottish Gaelic place-name which means "hill of the yew wood", tom na h-iubhraich, as was pointed out by Professor W. J. Watson in his magisterial and ground-breaking work of 1926, The Celtic Place-Names of Scotland.
 Watson himself is actually buried in the cemetery here, under a fine monument.
 The name does not mean 'hill of the fairies', as has been suggested.
 There is, however, a local Gaelic story Aonghas Mòr Thom na h-Iubhraich agus na Sìthichean ("Big Angus of Tomnahurich and the Fairies"), so there is a folk story about fairies associated with the hill.

 Features

-The cemetery is located on a low but very prominent hill 1.5 km SW of the city centre, between the Caledonian Canal and the River Ness.
+The cemetery is on a low but very prominent hill 1.5 km SW of the city centre, between the Caledonian Canal and the River Ness.
 The hilltop is at 70 m, and its topographic prominence is 53 m.

 The cemetery consists in two areas: a formal graveyard on the upper plateau, which also hosts a war memorial, and the Lower Cemetery, occupying the low ground around the hill.
 Some footpaths connect these two burial areas.
 The hillside is covered in woodland and provides a convenient habitat to several bird species.
 The hilltop offers a wide panorama on Inverness city, the Moray Firth and on the Ness Valley.
 The Tomahurich itself, as seen from the surrounding plain, is an important landmark.